Aryan1411/vishnu/README.md

   - Node: npx serve
   - Then visit http://localhost:8080

-All assets are inline; there are no external network requests, ensuring the page loads quickly.
+Everything is inline; there are no network requests.

 ## Usage
 - Navigate via the header links to About, Experience, Skills, Certifications, and Contact.
+- Theme toggle:
-- Theme toggle: Click “Theme” to switch between light and dark modes; your preference is saved.
+  - Click “Theme” to switch between light and dark modes; your choice is saved.
+  - The sky adapts automatically (sun/clouds by day, moon/stars by night).
 - Contact:
-  - The “Email Vishnu” button uses a mailto link.
-Replace vishnu@example.com with the correct address in index.html (two places: Contact section and footer) and in the JSON-LD script if you wish.
+  - Email: Replace vishnu@example.com in two places (About and Contact sections) and in the footer, and optionally in the JSON-LD script.
-  - Update the social links (LinkedIn/Resume) in the Contact section by replacing the placeholder href="#" values.
+  - Replace the placeholder links (LinkedIn/Resume) with real URLs.
-- CV download: The “Download CV” button is a placeholder.
-Replace its href="#" with a valid file path (e.g., ./assets/Vishnu_CV.pdf) and ensure the file exists.
+- CV: Update the “Download CV/Resume” buttons to point to a valid file (e.g., ./Vishnu_CV.pdf).
-- Content customization: All text is within index.html.
-Search for sections by their IDs (#about, #experience, #skills, #certs, #contact) and update as needed.

 Performance tips:
-- Keep everything inline as provided for optimal load time.
+- Keep the app inline as provided for best load times.
-- If adding images, compress them and consider using modern formats (WebP/SVG).
+- If you add images, compress them (WebP/SVG recommended).
+- Animations honor reduced motion: users with prefers-reduced-motion will see fewer/simpler animations.

+## Improvements in Round 2
+From the previous version, the background has been significantly enhanced to better reflect a living sky scene:
+- New animated sky with layered gradient, sun by day and moon by night
+- Procedurally generated twinkling stars at night
+- Soft, drifting clouds with parallax-like motion
+- Animated airplanes cruising across the background with subtle contrails
+- Performance-conscious spawning and automatic pausing when tab is hidden
+- Respects prefers-reduced-motion to reduce visual movement when requested

+All prior features remain: responsive layout, accessible navigation, theme toggle with saved preference, no external dependencies, and fast load times.

 ## License
 MIT License